xiangp126/CrossLv/README.md

 ### Illustrate
 - This project aims to provide and persist **Cosy Programming Environment** on Linux and Mac
-- Release time for coding itself rather than installing tools time and time again
+- Release time for coding itself, increase productivity
 - Done everything even from fresh OS installation all in one-key
 - Mark down handy notes with `markdown` format in [doc](./doc)
-- Different mode satisfies different needs
+- More install mode satisfies different needs

 <table width=100%>
     <tr align=center>